 Together with the stars Deneb in Cygnus and Altair in Aquila, Vega forms one corner of an asterism known as the Summer Triangle.

-If you’ve watched the annual Lyrid meteor shower (April 21-22 peak), you may also be familiar with this constellation for which the Lyrids are named.
+If you’ve watched the annual Lyrid meteor shower (mid-April peak), you may also be familiar with this constellation for which the Lyrids are named.

 Lyra’s patch of the sky is larger than just its asterism.
 The image below shows the IAU boundary for the constellation of Lyra, between Cygnus and Hercules.
 The faintest stars in the image are magnitude 5.0.